Color in photography is a powerful tool to control the mood and grab the viewer’s attention.

-Notes and Keepsakes is one of my favorite photos.
-I used wooden background and a couple of craft paper notebooks to set the warm and cozy mood.
+Notes and Keepsakes is one of my favourite photos.
+I used a wooden background and a couple of craft paper notebooks to set the warm and cosy mood.

 The rest of the little props are sky blue.
 Natural wooden shades can be a great replacement for a vibrant orange.

 It still contrasts with darker shades of blue but has a more tamed and well-balanced feeling.

 How to Add Some Variety to Your Palette

 Don’t limit your palette to these two colors.
 You can base color contrast on orange and blue.
 But add objects of other hues to provide variety.